stroopwafel11/tutorial-github/README.md

 You can even open pull requests in your own repository and merge them yourself.
 It’s a great way to learn the GitHub Flow before working on larger projects.
 ### **Open a Pull Request for changes to the README**
-*Click on the image for a larger version*

 Step | Screenshot
 ---- | ----------